CalebBartle/MNCT/README.md

 13. Bulk Switch Configuration Utility GUI Module <br>
 14. Custom API Builder GUI Module <br>
 15. Task Scheduler, Task builder and report builder <br>

+## Known Bugs
+This is a bug tracker that will be consistently updated as bugs are found and reported. <br>
+1. Appliance IP when creating or updating VLANs is not currently enforced.
+(In Progress) <br>
+2. Tag Overwite option may display as an available option when bulk updating networks.
+This is not an added or supported feature and is a GUI related bug.
+(In Progress) <br>
+3. When updating a single network, subnets as tags may not consistently work.
+(In Progress) <br>
+4. No current functionality for DELETE using API Builder.
+(In Progress) <br>
+5. No current functionality for viewing, importing VLANs from Networks that contain more than three VLANs (Major change in progress for this) <br>
+6. VLAN Import does not currently import VPN settings into MNCT. <br>
+7. Switch Settings option in SBCU currently has no functionality supported. <br>

+## New Feature Requests and project plans
+1. Add a Remove L7 FW rules option <br>
+2. Better SSID features and support (Easier use along with customization of features and settings) <br>
+3. Better and Improved Network Configuration Import/Exports <br>

 # Getting Started
 Download the entire repository and start by launching MerakiNetworkTool.ps1